akhil-datla/Learnado-Student/README.md

 #### For Windows:
 1. Open the command prompt or PowerShell.
-2. Navigate to the directory where the Learnado binary is located.
+2. Navigate to the directory where the Learnado program is located.
 This may be the folder where you downloaded or cloned the Learnado repository.
 3. Use the `cd` command followed by the directory path to navigate to the Learnado folder.
 For example:
    ```
    cd C:\path\to\learnado